 When any request is made in Joomla, it first passes through the main index.php file, located in the root folder.
 Similarly, when the backend is loaded, the request passes through the index file located in the administrator folder.
 I just want you to go through a quick overview of this file so that you can get a valid understanding of how Joomla works.

-Please open index.php located in joomla root folder, in your favorite editor.
-There would be some php version check in the beginning but the most important code would be the below one.
+Please open index.php, located in the Joomla root folder, in your favourite editor.
+There would be some PHP version checks in the beginning, but the most important code would be the below one.

 if (file_exists(__DIR__ . '/defines.php'))

 This is the bootstrap code for Joomla.
 It basically loads a configuration file and makes a database connection.
 According to the singleton pattern, this connection is made only once in application instantiation and can be called from anywhere in the extension or template.
 This code brings all of the libraries and chunks together and into place, allowing the Joomla application to run.

 Next there comes the initialization of application so that code could be run on Joomla frontend.

 JDEBUG ? $_PROFILER->setStart($startTime, $startMem)->mark('afterLoad') : null;